 Central Serengeti Video

-A video of my safari in Central Serengeti
+You can watch a video of my personal experience going on safari in the Serengeti below.

 Day 6: Tanzania Safari Itinerary – Northern Serengeti